pranavwalunj66/MinorProject2/Backend/tests/README.md

 - `run-tests.js`: Main script that discovers and runs all test files
 - `authentication.js`: Tests for authentication-related endpoints
 - `class-management.js`: Tests for class management functionality
+- `quiz-management.js`: Tests for quiz creation and management
+- `quiz-attempt.js`: Tests for quiz attempts and results functionality

 ## Running Tests